shaik1002/biggitlabbomb/doc/ci/jobs/job_artifacts.md

 ## Keep artifacts from most recent successful jobs

-> - Artifacts for [blocked](https://gitlab.com/gitlab-org/gitlab/-/issues/387087) or [failed](https://gitlab.com/gitlab-org/gitlab/-/issues/266958) pipelines changed to no longer be kept indefinitely in GitLab 16.7.
+> - Artifacts for [blocked](https://gitlab.com/gitlab-org/gitlab/-/issues/387087) or [failed](https://gitlab.com/gitlab-org/gitlab/-/issues/266958) pipelines no longer kept indefinitely in GitLab 16.7.

 By default artifacts are always kept for successful pipelines for the most recent commit on each ref.
 Any [`expire_in`](#with-an-expiry) configuration does not apply to the most recent artifacts.